 Another tourist destination in Granada that is not to miss is the Sierra Nevada.
 From the city proper, you can reach the mountain ranges in just thirty minutes.

-Get treated to lush scenery during your short drive and see the rich vegetation surrounding the mountains.
+During your short drive, get treated to lush scenery and see the rich vegetation surrounding the mountains.

 Tip: Hike the Ruta del Gollizno